30th May, 2019

 There are a number of pros and cons to take into account when working through the logic behind choosing to get paid as a business owner.

-There may be many more on both counts, but here are the major considerations for and against so you can work out how best to define your personal situation.
+Here are some considerations for and against so you can work out how best to define your personal situation.

 READ: How to use psychology to get paid faster